 - Effects of Alexander Technique on Muscle Activation During a Computer-Mouse Task: Potential for Reduction in Repetitive Strain Injuries – Summary of a study performed at San Francisco State University

-- Improvement in Automatic Postural Coordination Following Alexander Technique Lessons in a Person With Low Back Pain - an article in the Journal of the American Physical Therapy Association
+- Coordination improvement in Automat Following Alexander Technique Lessons in a Person With Low Back Pain – an article in the Journal of the American Physical Therapy Association

 - Exploring the Psychological Processes Underlying Touch: Lessons from the Alexander Technique – article in Clinical Psychology and Psychotherapy